 Parent Training

 Equipping parents with strategies to support their children with ADHD and anxiety can be incredibly beneficial.
-Parent training programs can teach effective communication, behavior management techniques, and ways to create a supportive home environment (van den Hoofdakker et al., 2007).
+Parent training programs can teach effective communication, positive behaviors, behavior management techniques, and ways to create a supportive home environment (van den Hoofdakker et al., 2007).

 According to the American Psychiatric Association, younger children should use behavioral strategies in the form of parent management training and school intervention as first-line treatments for ADHD.
 Evidence-based Parent-Child Interaction Therapy (PCIT) helps young children with ADHD and Oppositional Defiant Disorder (Parekh, 2017).